mathew4STAR/GPT-3_based_AI/README.md

 It uses Open-AI's davinci model, though this can be modified in the code.

-You will also have to sign up to Open-AI, to generate an API key.
+You will also have to sign up to Open-AI, to generate an API key, and then create an Environment variable called `OPENAI_API_KEY` with your API key.